jaimetur/PhotoMigrator/help/04-google-takeout.md

     - 🕒 Update Creation Time
   - 4.2. ➡️ <span style="color:grey">Copy/Move files to Output folder manually.
          `(default=disabled.
 It is automatically enabled if detect that Step 4.1 has been skipped)`</span>
+  - 4.3. 🧩 Recover orphan album assets from source JSON sidecars when Google Takeout exported an album entry only as `.json` metadata and the real media exists under `ALL_PHOTOS` / the corresponding year folder.
+PhotoMigrator reads the original album-side `.json`, extracts the asset title and timestamp, locates the real media in the processed output, and recreates the album entry as a symbolic link/hardlink or as a physical copy depending on `--google-no-symbolic-albums`.

 #### 5. 🔢 Calculate statistics of your Final processed Media Library